ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    that might be limited in parts of SRU policy and procedure that they exercise)

--  What about SRUs they’ve sponsored: do they successfully raise the quality of SRU submissions to our expected level before they sponsor them?
-If so, then this might be a good indicator that they’ll be able to do similar at SRU review time.
+-  What about SRUs they've sponsored: do they successfully raise the quality of SRU submissions to our expected level before they sponsor them?
+If so, then this might be a good indicator that they'll be able to do similar at SRU review time.

 -  Do they have a track record of spotting issues before they occur?
-How broadly do they look when determining “Where problems could occur”?
+How broadly do they look when determining "Where problems could occur"?
    Do they then make sure the Test Plan covers identified risks?

 -  Do they seek to change general policy when appropriate, rather than